Mondia whitei

 - McCartan, S.A. & Crouch, N.R.
 1998.
 In vitro culture of Mondia whitei (Periplocaceae), a threatened Zululand medicinal plant.
 South African Journal of Botany 64: 313-314.

 - Nichols, G. 2005.
-Growing rare plants - a practical handbook on propagating the threatened plants of southern Africa.
-South African Botanical Diversity Network Report No. 36.
-SABONET, Pretoria.
+Growing rare plants: a practical handbook on propagating the threatened plants of southern Africa.
+Southern African Botanical Diversity Network Report No. 36.

 - Pooley, E. 2005.
-A fieldguide to wildflowers of KwaZulu-Natal and the Eastern Region .
-The Flora Publication Trust, Durban.
+A field guide to wild flowers KwaZulu-Natal and the eastern region.
+The Flora Publications Trust, Durban.

 - Ross, J.H.
 1972.
 Flora of Natal.
 Botanical Survey Memoir No. 39.
 Government Printer, Pretoria.